 Substance abuse risk factors include:

 Substance use disorders and mental health disorders regularly go hand-in-hand.
 Alcohol and drug abuse can begin as a way to self-medicate anxiety disorders, depression or other psychiatric symptoms.
 When people with alcohol use disorders also have a mental health condition it’s known as a dual diagnosis or co-occurring disorder.
 Research shows people with alcohol use disorders are nearly four times more likely to be depressed than those who don’t abuse alcohol.
 Much research also shows a strong link between anxiety disorders and alcohol use disorders.
+If you’re experiencing both alcoholism symptoms and signs of a mental illness, consider seeking out dual diagnosis treatment.

 If family members have problems with drugs and alcohol, you’re more likely to abuse them as well.
 Some research shows genes account for about half of the factors that contribute to a substance use disorder.
 There’s also mounting evidence pointing to an “alcohol gene” that makes some people more susceptible to becoming heavy drinkers.
+A family therapy program in Hanover PA can help members work through the history of alcoholism and find reconciliation and healing.

 People who start drinking in their early teens are more likely to develop alcoholism at some point in their life.
 If you start young, you’re also at greater risk for developing alcohol dependence early in life and are high risk for multiple relapses.
 Some data shows almost 50% of teens who drink alcohol meet criteria for an alcohol use disorder by the time they’re 21.